Welcome to Global London College! We are here to help you with everything you need to be a happy and successful student.

 The GLC Welfare Officer is able to offer assistance to students seeking private flats or rooms.
 If you want to rent private accommodation you are advised to contact the College office.
 For more details, please visit ‘Related Links’ in Accommodation section.

-Ms. Swe Swe and Luan is the student`s Welfare Officer.
-You can contact her 8am to 9pm on the following number if you have an emergency or need help: 07745824398.
+You can contact the Welfare Officer between 8am to 9pm on the following number if you have an emergency or need help: 07534419922.

 The college provides an advice service and will help students with their future studies and career development.
 Welfare support and counselling is available for students who want extra help in settling in the UK or need advice in personal or study areas.
 We can also help you write your CV.